joshed-io/reveal-hugo/README.md

 ## Configuration

-Customize the Reveal.js presentation by setting these values in `config.toml` or the front matter of any presentation's `index.md` file.
+Customize the Reveal.js presentation by setting these values in `config.toml` or the front matter of any presentation's `_index.md` file.

 - `params.reveal_hugo.theme`: The Reveal.js theme used, defaults to "black"
 - `params.reveal_hugo.custom_theme`: The path to a locally hosted Reveal.js theme
 - `params.reveal_hugo.highlight_theme`: The [highlight.js](https://highlightjs.org/) theme used, defaults to "default"

-Include any other attributes in `params.reveal_hugo` that you'd like to be fed as arguments to `Reveal.initialize` in **snakecase**.
-So `slideNumber` becomes `slide_number`.
-The reason is that Hugo lowercases all params and Reveal.js is case-sensitive.
-Params are converted from snakecase to camelcase before passing to Reveal.js.
+- `params.reveal_hugo.reveal_cdn`: The location to load Reveal.js files from, defaults to `https://cdnjs.cloudflare.com/ajax/libs/reveal.js/3.6.0`

-See the [extensive list of Reveal.js configuration options](https://github.com/hakimel/reveal.js/#configuration) here.
-The defaults used by this theme are located in `data/reveal_hugo.toml`.
+- `params.reveal_hugo.highlight_cdn`: The location to load highlight.js files from, defaults to `https://cdnjs.cloudflare.com/ajax/libs/highlight.js/9.12.0`

-If you're new to TOML, this is how it should look in your `config.toml`:
+This is how parameters will look in your `config.toml`:

 ```TOML
 [params.reveal_hugo]